Giving Evidence works to make charitable giving more effective by encouraging and enabling charitable giving based on sound evidence.

 - Analysis of the effect of Prince Andrew’s charity patronages (TL:DR; none)

-- The Foundation Practice Rating: our independent and annual assessment of UK foundations, now its fourth year.
+- The Foundation Practice Rating: our independent and annual assessment of UK foundations, now its fifth year.

-- New research showing that fdns with few people (staff or trustees) tend to be weaker on diversity, accountability and transparency.
+- Foundations with few people (staff or trustees) tend to be weaker on diversity, accountability and transparency.

-- Original research showing that many charities are too small to ever produce rigorous evaluations.
+- Many charities are too small to ever produce rigorous evaluations.

 - How to get research to influence policy and practice: a literature review, and summary of interviews with practitioners.